 The bad thing is that many people publish sub-par courses just to try and make some quick money from students.

 So while there are some great instructors on Udemy, there are also some terrible ones.
-Take extra time to read individual course reviews when they are available.
+Take the extra time to read individual course reviews in the course catalog.